 Shortly afterwards he came into contact with John Chadwick, an ancient Greek specialist from Cambridge, who collaborated with him to write the founding article of Mycenaean epigraphy, “Evidence for Greek Dialect in the Mycenaean Archives” (Journal of Hellenic Studies 1953) and the first reference book on Linear B, Documents in Mycenaean Greek (Cambridge 1956).

-We currently possess more than 6,000 Linear B inscriptions, mostly from palatial contexts dating from the 14th-13th centuries BC.
+We currently possess about 6,000 Linear B inscriptions, mostly from palatial contexts dating from the 14th-13th centuries BC.
 The vast majority of them are clay tablets of economic content.

 A CNR project by the Institute of Heritage Science and the Institute for Studies on the Mediterranean